SteeltoeOSS/Documentation/docs/welcome/prerequisites.md

 * [Getting Started with ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/getting-started)
 * [Getting Started with C#](https://www.microsoft.com/net/tutorials/csharp/getting-started)

->NOTE: Many of the Steeltoe packages can also be used with .NET Framework and ASP.NET 4 based applications.
-You are not required to target .NET/ASP.NET Core when you use Steeltoe.

 ## NuGet Feeds

-When developing applications with Steeltoe, whether on .NET Core or .NET Framework, you need to pull the Steeltoe NuGet packages into your application.
+When developing applications with Steeltoe you need to pull the Steeltoe NuGet packages into your application.

 To use the latest releases of Steeltoe, you can subscribe to any one of the following feeds, depending on your needs: